Skip to content

 What’s it about?

 Whole-body MRI can image the entire body in one scan to provide both anatomical and functional information.
 Zadig et al. systemically reviewed the indications and scan protocols for whole-body MRI in studies of child and adolescent populations.
-Fifty-six studies of cross-sectional, case-control, cohort or randomised controlled trial design, and published in English until November 2018 were included.
-Studies were excluded if data on less than 10 children/adolescents were available or if positron emission tomography (PET) was integrated with whole-body MRI.
+Fifty-six studies of cross-sectional, case-control, cohort or randomised controlled trial design and published in English until November 2018 were included.
+Studies were excluded if data on less than ten children/adolescents were available or if positron emission tomography (PET) was integrated with whole-body MRI.

 The most common indications for performing whole-body MRI included chronic osteomyelitis, lymphoma and metastasis.
 The authors found insufficient data in the published studies in reporting parameters for image resolution or acquired voxel sizes needed to reproduce scan protocols.
 However, the most common protocol included short tau inversion recovery (STIR) sequences only (20 papers) or STIR and T1-weighted sequences (17 papers).
 There was also significant variability in MRI techniques described, the extent of anatomical coverage to be considered “whole-body” (head to toe, head to thigh or pelvis), the use of contrast enhancement, and artefact-reducing techniques.
 This made drawing conclusions to prove the validity of MRI findings or the reliability of tests difficult to assess and report.